Anne Everett-Ogston

 She said:

 The AHEAD programme was a stepping stone that made me realise Abertay University was the right choice for me.
-Because I’ve been out of education for so long, I feared that it was not for me.
-But the programme gave me so much more than just support for a head start.
+Because I had been out of education for so long, I had doubts about whether university was for me and if it was too late to pursue it.
+But the AHEAD programme was transformative, showing me I not only had what it takes to succeed at university but to thrive.

 During her time at Abertay, Anne thrived thanks to the support and encouragement of her lecturers.
 In her final year, she was awarded the Sarah Fletcher Memorial Award which is given to a final-year BSc Mental Health Nursing student who has demonstrated compassion at the core of their professional practice.